SAP/stewardci-core/docs/development/README.md

 Although the controller images and the Helm chart are independent they are always released together.
 Our release pipeline performs the following steps:

 - Identify the new semver2 release version to release.
 This is done by taking the `version` from the Chart.yaml and removing the `-dev` suffix.
 This means, if we need to increase the major or minor version we can do so in the Chart.yaml before, while keeping the `-dev` suffix.
-- Update the Helm chart with the new release version this includes `version` and `appVersion` in the Chart.yaml.
-And `tenantController.image.tag` and `tenantController.image.tag` in the values.yaml.
+- Update the Helm chart with the new release version.
+This includes `version` and `appVersion` in the `Chart.yaml` and `tenantController.image.tag` and `tenantController.image.tag` in the `values.yaml`.
 The image tags are prepared with the new version, although the imags do not exist yet.
 - Push commit to GitHub into a `prepare-<version>` branch.
 - Push the controller images built and validated earlier in the pipeline with the new version tag.
 - Create a GitHub release tag based on the pushed commit with the chart version changes.